 Meaning that if you see someone who looks alike with your best friend, you will automatically be more inclined to be nice to that person that if they had a different appearance.

-How does this affect you when applied to your company or human resources?
+How does the halo effect affect you when applied to your company or human resources?

 These kind of thoughts will cause you huge problems if you are not aware of them.

-Have you ever seen yourself on a situation where you suddenly discover that a person went to your same school, different years, you didn’t even meet back there, but suddenly you feel about that person in a different way.
+Have you ever seen yourself on a situation where you suddenly discover that a person went to your same school?
+You were on different years, you didn’t even meet back there, but suddenly you feel about that person in a different way.
 They may be similar to you, and that is of course a good thing, so they may work similarly to you, as they are like you.
 So if they work well, why not hiring them, or do business with them?

 The first thing that a networker knows is to find a common thing with the other person, so they will feel closer to you and more open to listen to you.